zoereedviz/spotfiy_api/README.md

 # Make a post request to the endpoint using the varibales you just defined, and save this request in another variable.
 This request returns a status code indicating whether the API call was succesful (status code 200 indicates success)
 token_request_response = requests.post(url, headers=headers, data=data)

 # To return data from the API call, rather than the status code, use token_request_response.json().
-To make the values in the json easier to reference, save this as a variable
+To make the values in the json easier to reference, save this as a variable.
 token_json = token_request_response.json()

 # Extract the access token from token_json, and save it in a varibale